cityofaustin/vision-zero/atd-vzd/README.md

 For example, the `crashes` records are managed in three tables:

 - `crashes_cris`: records that are created and updated by TxdDOT CRIS through the [CRIS import ETL](../atd-etl/cris_import/README.md)
-- `crashes_edits`: record edits created by Visio Zero staff through the Vision Zero Editor web app
+- `crashes_edits`: record edits created by Vision Zero staff through the Vision Zero Editor web app
 - `crashes`: a unified version of each record which combines the values in `crashes_cris` plus any values in `crashes_edits`

 As pictured in the diagram below, the typical data flow for a crash record is as follows: